cerc-io/watcher-ts/packages/erc721-watcher/README.md

     * A Transfer event to $RECIPIENT_ADDRESS shall be visible in the subscription at endpoint.

-    * An auto-generated diff_staged IPLDBlock should be added with parent cid pointing to the previous IPLDBlock.
+    * An auto-generated `diff_staged` IPLDBlock should be added with parent cid pointing to the previous IPLDBlock.

+    * Custom property `transferCount` should be incremented after transfer.
+This can be checked in the getState query and in IPFS webUI mentioned in the steps later.

   * Get the latest blockHash and replace the blockHash in the above query.
 The result should be different and the token should be transferred to the recipient.